codeup-nlp/nlp-project/README.md

 <div style="text-align: right"><a href='#toc'>Table of Contents</a></div>
 <hr style="border-top: 10px groove tan; margin-top: 1px; margin-bottom: 1px"></hr>

-<a name='hypothesis'></a>
-### Hypothesis Testing

-#### Hypothesis 1
-> - H<sub>0</sub>: The average message length of Javascript readme files == The average message length of all other readme files.
-> - H<sub>a</sub>: The average message length of Javascript readme files != The average message length of all other readme files.
-> - alpha: 0.05
-> - Since the p-value is less than 0.05, we reject the null hypothesis.
-The average message length of Javascript readme files is significantly different than the average message length of all other readme files.

-#### Hypothesis 2
-> - H<sub>0</sub>: The average compound sentiment analysis of Javascript readme files == The average compound sentiment analysis of all other readme files.
-> - H<sub>a</sub>: The average compound sentiment analysis of Javascript readme files != The average compound sentiment analysis of all other readme files.
-> - alpha = 0.05
-> - Since the p-value is less than alpha, we reject the null hypothesis.
-The average compound sentiment analysis score for Javascript readme files is significantly different than the average compound sentiment analysis score for all other readme files.

-#### Hypothesis 3
-> - H<sub>0</sub>: The average avg_word_len of Javascript readme files == The average avg_word_len of all other readme files.
-> - H<sub>a</sub>: The average avg_word_len of Javascript readme files != The average avg_word_len of all other readme files.
-> - alpha = 0.05
-> - Since the p-value is less than 0.05, we reject the null hypothesis.
-The average avg_word_len for Javascript readme files is significantly different than the average avg_word_len of all other readme files.

-#### Hypothesis 4
-> - H<sub>0</sub>: The average word_count of Javascript readme files == The average word_count of all other readme files.
-> - H<sub>a</sub>: The average word_count of Javascript readme files != The average word_count of all other readme files.
-> - alpha = 0.05
-> - Since the p-value is less than 0.05, we reject the null hypothesis.
-The average word_count for Javascript readme files is significantly different than the average word_count of all other readme files.

 <a name='modeling'></a>
 ## Modeling & Evaluation